cristivlas/sturddle-2/README.md

 with many bug fixes and a rewritten (and trained from scratch) neural network.

 ## Building the Engine
+Python (3.9 or higher) and a working C++ compiler are required.
+The compiler must support the C++ 20 standard.
+Clang 16 or higher is recommended (clang-cl.exe on Windows).
+The GNU C++ compiler and the Microsoft Compiler may work but are not well tested.

+The Python libraries in requirements.txt must be installed.

+To build a self-contained executable, PyInstaller is also needed.
+It is recommended to use a Python virtual environment for building.

 <code>python3 tools\build.py</code> builds a native executable for the host OS.
 The executable
 bundles binary images that support AVX512, AVX2, and generic SSE2.